Suluiss/Suluiss.github.io/_posts/2020-03-29-What-is-HNS.md

   <div class="column">

-    <p> Marketing Handshake is not a one person job, nor is it the responcbilty of startup's on the Handshake network.
+    <p> Marketing Handshake is not a one-person job, nor is it the responsibility of startups on the Handshake network.
-    It's responceabilty lay's with the users and coin holders</p>
+    It's responsibility lay's with the users and coin holders</p>
   </div>
   <div class="column">